Tesla Model y problems

 Vehicle year: 2020

-I've been the proud owner of the 2023 Model Y since March of the same year and, overall, I really like the car.
-However, I do have a few safety concerns that are important to me.
-Firstly, there are no aural or visual warnings for perpendicular crossing traffic while in reverse, which can be a bit of a worry when backing out of our driveway onto a 30 MPH street.
-Additionally, the cameras don't provide a wide enough view to see past the width of the driveway by more than a few feet, nor are they clear enough to spot pedestrians walking behind the car while backing out of a parking space.
-While there is a warning on the screen for traffic in lanes on either side of the car, it can be difficult to see the warning for the car to the left if it's in a blind spot.
-I was surprised to find that Tesla doesn't have a yellow warning light in each side view mirror, as my 2014 Camry did.
-Lastly, while on cruise control, the car will abruptly brake if there is a vehicle crossing perpendicular to the road I'm on, even if it doesn't warrant taking my foot off the gas pedal.
+I've been the proud owner of the 2023 Model Y since March 2023 and overall, I really like the car.
+However, I have a few safety concerns that are major for me.
+Firstly, there are no aural or visual warnings for perpendicular crossing traffic while in reverse, which can be dangerous.
+Secondly, the cameras don't provide a wide enough view to see past the width of the driveway by more than a few feet, nor are they clear enough to spot pedestrians walking behind the car while backing out of a parking space.
+Although there is a warning on the screen for traffic in lanes on either side of the car, it can be difficult to see if the car is in a blind spot.
+I was surprised to find that Tesla does not have a yellow warning light in each side view mirror, as my 2014 Camry did.
+Lastly, while on cruise control, the car goes into an abrupt braking for no reason if there is a vehicle crossing perpendicular to the road I am on.
 If given a choice, I would much prefer an aural warning first, and then automatic braking if needed.
-I hope that the 2024 models will address these issues, as I would have preferred to wait for the improvements.
+I hope that the 2024 models will address these issues, and new buyers will appreciate the improvements.